 Turns out, it wasn’t hard: “I think everyone at Iowa is just really nice,” she says “They’re willing to help.”

 Emii went to office hours, and took the time to get to know her professors.
-“They really care about what you do,” she says, “And they really want you to learn.”
+“They really care about what you do,” she says, “and they really want you to learn.”

 Beyond the classroom, she found support in Tippie community.
-“Anytime I went anywhere,” she says “I could rely on the alumni network.”
+“Any time I went anywhere,” she says, “I could rely on the alumni network.”

 Emii also looked for ways to make connections amongst her peers.
 She spent four years as an executive member of the American Marketing Association—and it was through students there that she heard about the Marketing Institute.